danielrriggs/danielrriggs.github.io/content/Buddha.md

+---
+aliases:
+  - Buddhas
+---
+An enlightened master.

-Before becoming enlightened, he spent a lot of time with a lot of different teachers learning different techniques.
+Before becoming enlightened, the Buddha spent a lot of time with a lot of different teachers learning different techniques.

 A lot of Buddhist ([[Buddhism]]) teachers were [[Raja Yoga]] Yogis.